RiickyRiick/nft-preview-card/README.md

 </main>
 ```
 ...as you can see, it is much more organized.
 I eliminated the redundancy
-and gave all the classes a more more precise and concise names.
+and gave all the classes more precise and concise names.

 ____________________________________________________________________________